“Time is on my side” the old pop lyric says, and truer words have never been spoken when it comes to young adults and retirement saving.

 The investor who starts at age 25 with a moderate investment allocation and contributes 6 percent of salary will finish with 34 percent more in her account than the same investor who starts at 35 – and 64 percent more than an investor who starts at 45.

 Put another way, the 35-year-old would need to boost her contribution rate to 9 percent to achieve the same result as the 25-year-old starter who was saving 6 percent.

 Test this out for yourself using this simple calculator at Vanguard’s website.
 Simply enter your age, current retirement savings, and how much you’re saving each month.

 The calculation will show you how much you’ll have saved at age 65, and how much you’d be able to withdraw at a safe rate each month.
 If you increase the savings even by a small amount and recalculate, you’ll see how much more you could have – mainly because you’re starting young.

-In addition, BankRate recently launched an online calculator that lets you see the power of compounding; pick a start year and the amount you’d like to invest, and the calculator shows you how much the investment would be worth.
+In addition, Investor.gov has an online calculator that lets you see the power of compounding; pick the amount you’d like to invest and the calculator shows you how much the investment would be worth over the years.

 Save as much as you can

 Along with the benefit of compounding, a higher contribution rate is especially useful if you’re scared by stock market risk and prefer a less aggressive portfolio.

 The Vanguard study found that a retirement saver starting at 25 saving 9 percent of salary annually with a moderate allocation finished with 13 percent more than by contributing 6 percent in an aggressively-invested account.